pulakk/blog/remote-camera/index.md

 * PoE: [TP-LINK TL-PoE150S](https://www.tp-link.com/us/business-networking/accessory/tl-poe150s/)

 Choosing this setup meant that the internet access from my router would be behind a CGNAT.
-So, DDNS did not work for me and I had to setup a wireguard VPN tunnel from my router to a hosted server to access my router through that server.
-I picked Digital ocean but any other cloud provider should do, as long as you can access the server through your terminal via SSH or PuTTY.
-So here goes my software setup to solve the problem.
+So, DDNS did not work for me and I had to create a wireguard VPN tunnel from my router to a hosted server to access my router through that server instead.
+I picked Digital ocean but any other cloud provider should do.
+So here's what I did for accessing the camera behind the router remotely.

 Software setup -
 * OpenWRT firmware on the router